michelfernandez/cove/site/content/english/services.md

 {{% content %}}
 {{% heading %}}
-# Pay per signature or as a flatrate and save if you sign more
+# Pay per signature or as a flatrate <br class="hide-for-mobile">and save if you sign more
 Skribbles offer structure adapts to your needs.
 {{% /heading %}}
 {{< picture image15 585 >}}